AbdallahAlbarghouthi/FirstTry/readme.txt

-Hi Zaid this was the first thing you asked for
+This is the second thing to do